-The Swiss Institute of International Studies (SIAF) is organizing an academic prize of the title “SIAF Award” in partnership with Ernst & Young.
+The Swiss Institute of International Studies (SIAF) is organizing an academic prize of the title “SIAF Award”.

 The SIAF Award is awarded annually for outstanding dissertations in the field of either the Faculty of Philosophy (PHIL), the Faculty of Law (RWF) or the Faculty of Economics (WWF) of the University of Zurich, as well as the Department of Management, Technology and Economics (D-MTEC) and the Department of Humanities, Social Sciences and Political Sciences (D-GESS) at ETH Zurich.